 And if you're a hardcore fan of the previous movies, you might appreciate all of the references to the earlier Alien movies, but it did seem a bit much as well, and tried a bit too hard with the homages and repeated lines we have heard before.

-Yet, despite some creative moments, Alien: Romulus does lack a clear identity, feeling more like a fun but shallow experience that doesn’t add really much to the franchise as it struggles with deciding what direction it wants to go in.
+Yet, despite some creative moments, Alien: Romulus does lack that clear identity, feeling more like a fun but shallow experience that doesn’t add really much to the franchise as it struggles with deciding what direction it wants to go in.

 But, I might be wrong.